neect-aauav/rally-tascas-api/docs/README.md

 ## Games

-Games that are played in each bar
+Games that are played in each bar.

 ***[POST, GET, DELETE, PATCH]***